Enlightened Rogues: Release

 Capricorn Records filed for bankruptcy in October 1979.
 Betts won a substantial arbitration settlement, and "the rest of the Allman Brothers' members were next in line, likely to be followed by a litany of other Capricorn artists."

+Critical reception

+The New York Times noted that the album "is basically Southern blues and boogie with rock-and-roll energy and some lyrical guitar improvising."
+The Globe and Mail concluded that "Allman's haunting organ, Betts' plaintive guitar, and Mimi Hart's background vocals combine to make ['Sail Away'] the best song the Allmans have done in years."